 - Authors may be from Australia or overseas, although all entered books must have an ISBN (International Standard Book Number) and be available from an Australian print-on-demand service (e.g. Ingram Spark) or an Australian online retailer (e.g. Booktopia) to be considered.

 - Do not post/send a book for consideration.
 Please use the online form to tell us about your book.
 No unsolicited mailed submissions will be considered.

 - Michael Burge will take at least a week to consider each submitted book.

-- Up to 12 independently-published titles will be selected each year for this project, and the aim is to select the best quality independently-published books (in terms of creative content and production, including cover design, layout, etc.) and to ensure the list is as diverse as possible (in terms of genre balance, author/protagonist gender, country/culture of origin, and subject matter).
+- Up to 12 independently-published titles will be selected each year for this project, and the aim is to select the best quality independently-published books (in terms of content and production, including cover design, layout, etc.) and to ensure the list is as diverse as possible (in terms of genre balance, author/protagonist gender, country/culture of origin, and subject matter).

 - While diversity is the aim, it is not a quota system.
 Each year’s list will vary in the amount of diversity achieved.
 It all depends on the indie books out there, and the diversity of the industry.

 - Young Adult; Romance; Fantasy; Paranormal and Science Fiction titles are unlikely to be selected.
 Sequels/prequels/series built around one character are also unlikely to be selected.

 - Non-inclusion is not an indication of a publication that is not a quality/successful book.
 It’s all about the mix of titles.

 - No correspondence will be entered into about submitted titles not selected for the project.

 - Authors selected as finalists must act as their own distributor when stocking their titles to Michael Burge under a sale-or-return consignment agreement.